 1. Choose an Appropriate Payment Flow

 As the business grows, the eCommerce payment gateway should be able to scale along effortlessly.
-Retailers need to select the most appropriate payment flow for their business to add a payment gateway to a website.
+Retailers must select the most appropriate payment flow for their business to add a payment gateway to a website.

-- A site with an integrated payment form is used to send information to a secure payment gateway: With this option, payment details are sent through a secure form.
+• A site with an integrated payment form is used to send information to a secure payment gateway: With this option, payment details are transmitted through a particular form.
 The form contains all the required information and passes it to the gateway provider through API calls.
-This may require additional programming, and therefore, boosts the overall cost of the payment gateway integration process.
+This may require additional programming and, therefore, boosts the overall cost of the payment gateway integration process.

-- Having an Escrow system: This payment gateway option suits certain types of businesses.
-A secure escrow system, built within the eCommerce platform, can withhold funds before the admin grants the right authority.
-For example, if the platform works as an intermediary in trading operations, or serves as another type of online marketplace (like a bidding portal), there might be a requirement to create a dedicated on-platform store, where the traded funds of the two parties will be stored safely, and arbitraged while the deal is in process.
+• Having an Escrow system: This payment gateway option suits certain businesses.
+A secure escrow system built within the eCommerce platform can withhold funds before the admin grants the proper authority.
+If the platform works as an intermediary in trading operations or serves as an online marketplace, the traded funds of the two parties will be stored safely and arbitraged while the deal is in process.

-When it comes to selling products and services online, a payment gateway provider is required on every website.
+A payment gateway provider is required on every website when selling products and services online.
 It allows customers to buy a product or service, while business owners receive these payments hassle-free.
 To choose the right product, retailers should consider how adaptable their payment solution is while keeping its security in mind.

-It’s also very important to figure out how to add a payment gateway to the website – this doesn’t mean retailers have to do it themselves, they should hire an expert to take care of this.
-Select the best online payment method for the business and for the customers.
+It’s also essential to figure out how to add a payment gateway to the website – this doesn’t mean retailers have to do it themselves; they should hire an expert to take care of this.
+Select the best online payment method for the business and the customers.

 3. Make Customers Feel Safe and Secure

-For instance, some payment gateways allows website owners to customize the whole payment experience to reflect their brand’s typeface, logo, and color palette.
-Some customers don’t even realize that they might be redirected to a third-party website temporarily to process their transactions safely.
+For instance, some payment gateways allow website owners to customize the whole payment experience to reflect their brand’s typeface, logo, and color palette.
+Some customers don’t realize they might temporarily be redirected to a third-party website to process their transactions safely.

 Make sure the payment gateway provider is certified for following information security standards like PCI-DSS.
 PCI Standard is mandated by the card brands but administered by the Payment Card Industry Security Standards Council.